0thElement/PhiCharter/README.md

 # PhiCharter
-Fanmade tool for viewing and editing Phigros's chart files
+Fanmade tool for viewing and editing Phigros's chart files (Work in progress)